 Donatella Sciuto has been a member of our Supervisory Board since May 25, 2022 and serves on our Supervisory Board's Audit Committee and Compensation Committee.
-Donatella Sciuto has been the Executive Vice Rector of Politecnico di Milano since 2015 and is its Executive Rector since January 2023, and full professor in computer science and engineering since 2000.
+Ms. Sciuto has been the Executive Vice Rector of Politecnico di Milano since 2015 and is its Executive Rector since January 2023, and full professor in computer science and engineering (since 2000).
 She was appointed IEEE Fellow for her scientific contribution in the "embedded systems design".
 Ms. Sciuto has been a member of the governing board of the Bank of Italy, since 2013.
-Since 2017, she has been an independent member of the board of directors of Avio S.p.A and Raiway S.p.A. and of Fila S.p.A. since 2020.
-Ms. Sciuto has also been a member of the board of the Italian Institute of Technology since 2021 and she was a member of the supervisory board of the Human Technopole Foundation until May 2022.
-Donatella Sciuto holds a degree in Electronic Engineering from Politecnico di Milano and a PhD in Electrical and Computer Engineering from the University of Colorado, Boulder.
+She has been an independent member of the board of directors of Avio S.p.A (since 2017) and of Fila S.p.A. (since 2020).
+Ms. Sciuto has also been a member of the board of the Italian Institute of Technology since 2021 and she was a member of the supervisory board of the Human Technopole Foundation until May 2022 and Rai Way S.p.A. until April 2023.
+Ms. Sciuto holds a degree in Electronic Engineering from Politecnico di Milano and a PhD in Electrical and Computer Engineering from the University of Colorado, Boulder.
 She holds a Master in Business and Administration (CEGA) from the Bocconi University School of Business Management.